nobukoba/roothbk/README.md

 - gcc, g++, and gfortran
 - ROOT version 5 or version 6

 N.B.
-This program does not require CERNlib!
+This program does not require the CERN Program Library (CERNlib)!
 The source codes of CERNLib are included in this source codes.
 On macOS 12.2.1, somes commands does not work, but some commands work.

 # How to compile it
 ```